Professor, Public Administration and International Affairs

 Intellectual History of Public Administration

-Nabatchi is the Joseph A. Strasser Endowed Professor in Public Administration and an associate professor of public administration and international
+Nabatchi is the Joseph A. Strasser Endowed Professor in Public Administration and a professor of public administration and international

 affairs.
 She is also a faculty research associate at the Program for the Advancement of